valencik/mastersAPSC/documents/thesis/thesis.md

 These selectors are similar to stop words, they occur frequently and do now tell us much about the particular NSR entry.
 The vectors are formed by taking the selectors and turning them into strings.
 We drop the `subkey` value for this analysis as we are not particularly concerned about the ordering of the of the selectors, just that they did happen in a given paper.
-%- TODO citation
-The fact that cosine similarity does not take into account the ordering of words is a limitation that negatively impacts its performance on real world text documents.
+The fact that cosine similarity does not take into account the ordering of words is a limitation that negatively impacts its performance on real world text documents @wiki-vsm.
 This does not affect out analysis has we are not analyzing natural language but rather constructing our "words" out of a list of items that act like keywords.

 The python package `gensim` is used to handle the vector creation and similarity analysis.